Royal Charters, granted by the Sovereign on the advice of the Privy Council, have a history dating back to the 13th

 Do all Chartered bodies have the power to award individual Chartered designations? e.g. Chartered Surveyor, Chartered Engineer, Chartered Banker

 No, only certain Charters have within them the power to award Individual Chartered designations.
-The following is a list of designations approved by the Privy Council – please contact us if believe a designation is missing from the following list of Individual Charter Designations (3 pages, 69kb).
+The following is a list of designations approved by the Privy Council – please contact us if believe a designation is missing from the following list of Approved Charter Designations (PDF, 3 pages, 69kb).

 What if an organisation is using a ‘Chartered’ designation that is not approved?

 Individual Chartered designations that are not approved by The Queen in Council, or the Privy Council (and therefore to which there is no entitlement in the organisation’s Charter) are not recognised by the UK Government and no assurance can be given that such designations meet the same high standards as authorised designations.

 Can I complain to the Privy Council about a Chartered Body?